Government of Canada invests in cutting-edge research and the next generation of scientists

 More than $800 million in funding will go to 24 science and research organizations across Canada

-SURREY, BC, May 26, 2024 /CNW/ - Today, while visiting the Kids Brain Health Network' facility in Surrey, the Honourable Terry Beech, Minister of Citizens' Services, on behalf of the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, and the Honourable Mark Holland, Minister of Health, highlighted the government's support for third-party science and research organizations through the Strategic Science Fund (SSF), including the investments in the work of the Kids Brain Health Network (KBHN) and the Community Circle on Scaling Business Innovation for Humanity.

-As announced in December 2023, the SSF supports the work of 24 organizations, which were awarded through a new competitive, merit-based, and transparent process, informed by the advice of an independent expert review panel.

-These organizations span Canada's science and research landscape and are making contributions in a range of crucial areas, including researching and developing health care solutions, supporting Indigenous inclusion and research, addressing climate change, supporting Arctic science and research, making advancements in emerging technologies such as quantum computing and artificial intelligence, promoting STEM education among young people, and facilitating learning and training opportunities for post-secondary students.

-Canada's scientists and researchers are working to solve some of the world's greatest challenges for the benefit of us all.
+TORONTO, May 26, 2024 /CNW/ - Canada's scientists and researchers are working to solve some of the world's greatest challenges for the benefit of us all.
 Their innovations and discoveries are the foundation of Canadian economic growth and prosperity, as well as the health and well-being of people in Canada.
-That is why the Government of Canada has decided to invest $800 million in the SSF and will continue to make investments to boost research and innovation and ensure Canada remains a leader in innovation, research, and new technologies.
+That is why the Government of Canada continues to make investments to boost research and innovation and ensure Canada remains a leader in research and new technologies.

-"Canada is renowned globally for its groundbreaking science and innovation.
-The Strategic Science Fund ensures Canada remains a leader in tackling some of the world's most challenging problems while also attracting the best talent and expertise.
-Our government embraces science, research, and evidence in policymaking, which leads to greater health outcomes and well-being for Canadians."
+Today, at the Centre for Aging + Brain Health Innovation, the Honourable Anita Anand, President of the Treasury Board of Canada, and the Honourable Marci Ien, Minister for Women and Gender Equality and Youth highlighted funding of more than $800 million for third-party science and research organizations through the Strategic Science Fund.
+The Canadian Institute for Advanced Research and the Centre for Aging + Brain Health Innovation, were also in attendance as recipients of the SSF.
+The funding announced today will support 24 organizations, as announced in December 2023, and was awarded through a new competitive, merit-based and transparent process, informed by the advice of an independent expert review panel.

+These organizations span Canada's science and research landscape and are making contributions in a range of crucial areas, including researching and developing health care solutions, encouraging innovations in aging and brain health, supporting Indigenous inclusion and research, addressing climate change, supporting Arctic science and research, making advancements in emerging technologies such as quantum computing and artificial intelligence, promoting STEM education among young people, and facilitating learning and training opportunities for post-secondary students.

+"We are investing in science and research organizations that play a vital role in Canada's research ecosystem.
+Through the Strategic Science Fund we are supporting organizations that help expand our understanding of the world and generate new ideas to tackle the big challenges of our time.
+Through these investments we are helping cement Canada's position as a world leader in innovation and ensure a better quality of life for all Canadians."

+– The Honourable Anita Anand, President of the Treasury Board of Canada

 "Science and research are the cornerstones of Canada's economic well-being and progress.
 Canada's researchers work to expand our understanding of the world, and they generate new ideas to solve some of the biggest challenges of our time.
 With this investment through the Strategic Science Fund, the Government of Canada is continuing its support for world-class, cutting-edge research and for those who work to inspire and train the next generation."